 Is there downhill resort skiing in Estes Park?
-No, but Eldora Ski Resort is a beautiful 47 mile drive to the south on Hwy 7 – the Peak to Peak National Scenic Byway, about an hour and 15 minutes away from Estes.
-IKON Season Pass holders get unlimited access at Eldora, and the mountain caters to families and kids with ski rentals, lessons, groomed slopes and lighting for night skiing.
+No, but Eldora Ski Resort is a beautiful 47 mile drive to the south on Hwy 7 – the Peak to Peak National Scenic Byway.
+It’s about an hour and 15 minutes drive from Estes.
+IKON Season Pass holders get unlimited access at Eldora.
+The mountain caters to families and kids with ski rentals, lessons, groomed slopes and lighting for night skiing.

 Eldora is in Boulder’s back yard (21 miles west of Boulder in Nederland).
 When you visit Estes Park and ski at Eldora, you can avoid the I-70 ski traffic and ski with the locals!